 “I was really struck by how the four of them had come together,” said Funk.
 “They had a calendar that outlined everyone’s chores, like who was going to buy groceries, and it was really smart.
 They planned their meals together too, and that is something that was such great training for them.”

 In just the second week of the semester, Mackenzie and the rest of his class flew to San Juan to board the SSV Corwith Cramer for their offshore field seminar.
-During his time offshore, Mackenzie swam and snorkeled in the Caribbean Sea, collected and presented data to his fellow classmates, and was even voted by his peers to lead his watch.
+During his time offshore, Mackenzie swam and snorkeled in the Caribbean Sea, collected and presented data to his fellow classmates, and was even chosen by his peers to lead his watch.